StudySpanish-Website

 Pronunciation

 The info provided in this section is by far the most complete I’ve ever seen.
 Overall, it has 50 topics.
-It starts by introducing the Spanish alphabet and how they sound.
+It starts by introducing the Spanish alphabet and how it sounds.
 Next, it breaks down each topic and covers more about the alphabet individually.

 Pronunciation Section